Observe how the charge and discharge rates are scaled and why it matters.

 The battery capacity, or the amount of energy a battery can hold, can be measured with a battery analyzer.
 (See BU-909: Battery Test Equipment.)
 The analyzer discharges the battery at a calibrated current while measuring the time until the end-of-discharge voltage is reached.
 For lead acid, the end-of-discharge is typically 1.75V/cell, for NiCd/NiMH 1.0V/cell and for Li-ion 3.0V/cell.
 If a 1Ah battery provides 1A for one hour, an analyzer displaying the results in percentage of the nominal rating will show 100 percent.
 If the discharge lasts 30 minutes before reaching the end-of-discharge cut-off voltage, then the battery has a capacity of 50 percent.
 A new battery is sometimes overrated and can produce more than 100 percent capacity; others are underrated and never reach 100 percent, even after priming.

 When discharging a battery with a battery analyzer capable of applying different C rates, a higher C rate will produce a lower capacity reading and vice versa.
-By discharging the 1,000mAh battery at the faster 2C-rate, or 2,000mA, the battery should ideally deliver the full capacity in 30 minutes.
+By discharging the 1Ah battery at the faster 2C-rate, or 2A, the battery should ideally deliver the full capacity in 30 minutes.
 The sum should be the same since the identical amount of energy is dispensed over a shorter time.
 In reality, internal losses turn some of the energy into heat and lower the resulting capacity to about 95 percent or less.
 Discharging the same battery at 0.5C, or 500mA over 2 hours, will likely increase the capacity to above 100 percent.

-To obtain a reasonably good capacity reading, manufacturers commonly rate consumer alkaline and lead acid batteries at a very low 0.05C, or a 20-hour discharge.
+To obtain a reasonably good capacity reading, manufacturers commonly rate alkaline and lead acid batteries at a very low 0.05C, or a 20-hour discharge.
 Even at this slow discharge rate, lead acid seldom attains a 100 percent capacity as the batteries are overrated.
-Manufacturers provide capacity offsets to adjust for the discrepancies in capacity if discharged at a higher C rate than specified.
+Manufacturers provide capacity offsets to adjust for the discrepancies if discharged at a higher C rate than specified.
 (See also BU-503: How to Calculate Battery Runtime.)
 Figure 2 illustrates the discharge times of a lead acid battery at various loads expressed in C-rate.